pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 The fingerprint version is covered by a preceding length field that allows unsupported fingerprints to be safely skipped.
 The algorithm identifier is immediately followed by a variable-length field that cannot be parsed if the algorithm is unsupported.

-UTF-ish encodings are therefore safe in v6 PKESK packets.
+UTF-8ish encodings are therefore safe in v6 PKESK packets.

 ### v6 SKESK Packets